Please be advised that effective, January 1, 2022, Residents are no longer required to purchase a dog tag from the Municipality.

 Stray Dogs

-Please contact the St. Thomas City Animal Services Centre (519-631-7430) if your dog has gone missing or if you see a stray dog.
+Please contact the St. Thomas City Animal Services Centre (519-631-7430) if your dog is missing or if you see a stray dog.

 Wildlife

-If you find an orphaned, injured, ill or displaced wild animal or bird, please contact an Authorized Wildlife Rehabilitator.
-They are trained in dealing with wildlife conflicts and can assist you on whether to intervene.
-They are not a removal service, but can offer humane alternatives to trapping and provide useful tips on how to wildlife proof your home and property.
+If you find an orphaned, injured, ill or displaced wild animal or bird, please contact an Authorized Wildlife Rehabilitator located in Central Elgin.
+They are volunteers, trained in dealing with wildlife conflicts.
+They can offer humane alternatives and can assist you on whether intervention is necessary.
+They are not a removal service.

 Coyotes